 Anatolia has been the cradle of numerous civilizations for thousands of years and the birthplace of the three major religions: Christianity, Judaism and Islam.
 This fact alone, lends Turkey its unique and invaluable cultural and archaeological heritage.
 Because of its secular position in the world, the Turkish attitude toward religion has been on of tolerance.

 Judaism, which was the first monotheistic religion, was widespread in Anatolia.
-Recent archaeological excavations conducted in the Aegean region indicate Judaism's existence since the early 4th century B.C.
-Sardis (Sart, near Salihli) contains the remains of one of the oldest synagogues dating back to 220 B.C. which provides a fine structural and archaeological example of this place of worship.
+Recent archaeological excavations conducted in the Aegean region indicate Judaism's existence since the early 4th century BC.
+Sardis (Sart, near Salihli town) contains the remains of one of the oldest synagogues dating back to 220 BC. which provides a fine structural and archaeological example of this place of worship.
+Remains of another ancient settlement belonging to the Jewish people was unearthed during excavations conducted along the Aegean and Black Sea Coasts.

-In 1324, when Orhan Gazi conquered Bursa, he permitted the Jewish people to construct Etz-Hayim Synagogue.
+The Ottoman Empire had always been tolerant of non-Moslems and never forbid or restricted their worship in accordance with their religion.
+In 1324, when Orhan Gazi conquered Bursa, he permitted the Jewish community to construct Etz-Hayim Synagogue.
 In 1394, the Jewish people departed from France on the orders of Charles VI and look refuge in Edirne.

-- St. Paul, one of the 12 apostles of Jesus Christ, devoted himself to the dissemination and expansion of Christianity, was born in Tarsus.
+- St. Paul, one of the early leaders of the Christian Church who devoted himself to the dissemination and expansion of Christianity, was born in Tarsus, ancient Cilicia.
 He wrote his Letter to Ephesians in Ephesus.

 - The Seven Churches of the Apocalypse which were mentioned in Revelations and are located in Anatolia; Ephesus (Efes), Smyrna (Izmir), Pergamum (Bergama), Thyatria (Akhisar), Sardis (Sart), Philadelphia (Alasehir), Laodicea (Denizli).

 - Saint John lived and died in Ephesus.
-His grave and the church is in Selcuk, Izmir, nearby Ephesus.
+His grave and the church is in nearby Selcuk, within Izmir province.

-- The first eight of the Council meetings which have been held 19 times until now, were held in Turkey.
-Especially, holding of the first and seventh meetings in Iznik (Nicea) established the tradition of holding these meetings regularly.
+- The first eight of the Council meetings were held in Turkey.
+Especially the first and seventh councils in Nicea (Iznik) established the tradition of holding these meetings regularly.

-- The believers of Christ were called "Christian" for the first time in Antakya.
+- The believers of Christ were called "Christian" for the first time in Antakya (Antioch).
 The first church of Christianity was carved in a cave in Antioch and called St. Peter's Grotto.

 - Virgin Mary spent the last days of her life in Ephesus.
 The first church dedicated to her is also in Ephesus.